talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

   <figcaption>View of the default 'meetups' channel.</figcaption>
 </figure>

 The other props style the chatbox.
-We set `showChatHeader` to `false`, because we've already replaced it with a custom `ChatHeader` component, and select the `team_chat` [theme](https://talkjs.com/docs/Features/Themes/).
+We set `showChatHeader` to `false`, because we've already replaced it with a custom `ChatHeader` component, and select the `team_chat` [preset theme](https://talkjs.com/docs/Features/Themes/).
 We use `className` to style the component further with Tailwind.

 ## Change the conversation